grupotaric/httptestserver/docs/source/index.rst

 .. autofunction:: start_server
 .. autofunction:: start_ssl_server
+.. autofunction:: start_smtp_server

 Context managers for short in-place usage:

 .. autofunction:: http_server
 .. autofunction:: https_server
+.. autofunction:: smtp_server

-The :class:`Server` class, with all the available functionality:
+The :class:`Server` class, with all the available functionality for http and
+https:

 .. autoclass:: Server
     :members:

 The default handler is :class:`Handler` but it can be subclassed and extended:

+.. autoclass:: httptestserver.http_server.Handler
+    :members:

+The :class:`SmtpServer` class helps to test real application mailing:

-.. autoclass:: httptestserver.server.Handler
+.. autoclass:: SmtpServer
     :members:

 Some mixins to start the server and use it directly from tests.